-- If blocking is set to 0, the thread will return immediately with a 0 value if the lock cannot be acquired and with a 1 if the lock was acquired. - If blocking is set to 1, the thread will block and wait for the lock to be released. - The release() method of the new lock object would be used to release the lock when it is no longer required.
+- If blocking is set to 0, the thread will return immediately; if the lock cannot be acquired and with a 1 value, the lock was acquired. - If blocking is set to 1, the thread will block and wait for the lock to be released. - The release() method of the new lock object would be used to release the lock when it is no longer required.

 '''

 #!/usr/bin/python

-start()

 import threading

 import time

-ЛРLE

 class myThread (threading.Thread):

 def init (self, threadID, name, counter):

-run()

-threading.Thread. init (self)
+threading.
+Thread. init (self)

 self.threadID = threadID

 self.name = name

 self.counter = counter

 def run(self):

-print_time()

 print "Starting " + self.name

 Get lock to synchronize threads

 threadLock.acquire()

 print time(self.name, self.counter, 3)

 Free lock to release next thread

-threadLock.acquire()

 threadLock.release()

 def print time(threadName, delay, counter):

 while counter:

 time.sleep(delay)

-threadLock.release()

 print "%s: %s" % (threadName, time.ctime(time.time()))

 counter -= 1

 threadLock = threading.Lock()

 threads = []

 Create new threads

 thread1 = myThread(1, "Thread-1", 1)

 thread2 = myThread(2, "Thread-2", 2)

-Starting Thread-1Starting Thread-2

 Start new Threads

 thread1.start()

-Thread-1: Thu Aug 21 09:50:43 2014

 thread2.start()

-Thread-1: Thu Aug 21 09:50:44 2014

 Add threads to thread list

-Thread-1: Thu Aug 21 09:50:45 2014

 threads.append(thread1)

-Thread-2: Thu Aug 21 09:50:47 2014

 threads.append(thread2)

-Thread-2: Thu Aug 21 09:50:49 2014

 Wait for all threads to complete

-Thread-2: Thu Aug 21 09:50:51 2014

 for t in threads:

+join([time]): waits for threads to terminate

 t.join()

-Exiting Main Thread

 print "Exiting Main Thread"

 '''